AljoschaMeyer/vorpal-log/README.md

 - `logger.error(msg)` (loglevel 40)
 - `logger.fatal(msg)` (loglevel 50)

-`logger.printMsg(msg)` will always print the message wihout caring about the loglevel or formatting.
+`logger.printMsg(msg)` will always print the message without caring about the loglevel or formatting.

 Set the loglevel: